neithernut/dr.w.falls/doc/design/Gameplay.md

 the search for such rows considerably.

 We'll encapsule the process of settling elements in a function which returns a type encapsulating the positions of settled elements.
+In addition, the function will take the row at which the settling process should be started, i.e. the lowest row for which the process is performed, and return the first row in which we did not settle all elements.
+This information should help reduce the amount of computation we have to perform during this stage.

 ### Capsule elimination